iodeal/go-sql-bigquery/README.md

 #  BigQuery SQL Driver for Golang
 This is an implementation of the BigQuery Client as a database/sql/driver for easy integration and usage.

-# Goals of project

-This project is meant to be a basic database/sql driver implementation for Golang so that developers can easily use tools like Gorm, and *sql.DB functions, with Google's BigQuery database.

 # Authentication

 As this is using the Google Cloud Go SDK, you will need to have your credentials available